dhmunro/dudley/_sources/overview.rst.txt

 `netCDF <https://www.unidata.ucar.edu/software/netcdf>`__ format also has this feature, but unlike netCDF, Dudley allows the dimension lengths to be stored in the stream as parameter values.
-This extension permits a single Dudley layout to describe a large number of files or stream instances - potentially every restart dump file for even aphysics simulation code,
+This extension permits a single Dudley layout to describe arbitrarily many files or stream instances - potentially every restart dump file for even a large physics simulation code, for example.

 Since physics simulations often require only a few dozen parameters to fix the dimensions of every array, a separate catalog file can store copies of all